MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/security/antivirus-and-sql-server.md

 #### The directory that holds Analysis Services log files

 By default, in Analysis Services 2012 and later versions, the log file location is the location that is specified by the `LogDir` property.
-By default, the Log path is located:
+By default, the Log path is located as follows:

 |SSAS instance      | Log files directory|
 |---------          |---------           |